gitaarik/monkful/README.md

 ## Development

 Monkful is still very young and has few features.
 An advantage of this is that it's easy to contribute.
-Contributions are very welcome too.
+Contributions are very welcome.

 ## A quick example

-Put your MongoEngine documents in `documents.py`:
+Create your MongoEngine documents:

 **documents.py**